ForTheCrown/Website/content/en/wiki/_index.md

   General information about the in-game features on the server.
 ---

 {{% pageinfo %}}
 Welcome to the Player Wiki!
 {{% /pageinfo %}}

-This wiki explains the more complex features in-game.
+This wiki explains the in-game features.
 It includes information on commands, guilds and much more.

-**(Still a work in progress)**
+Jump to topics you want to read about by using the menu on the left.

+# Basic Server Info
+FTC is a semi-vanilla SMP server

+## Server Rules
+1. No hacking or using xray
+2. Be respectful to other players
+3. No spamming or advertising
+4. No unwated PvP
+5. No impersonating other players
+6. Only play on 1 account at a time
+7. No lag machines
+8. Do not use exploits, report them!
+9. Do not use mods that change gameplay!